dprgarner/gomoku/README.md

 ### UI

+- I logged in and my initial is "W".
+W for WTF?
 - More emphasis on last-played stone.
 Animation when being played, like a slight zoom?
 Or perhaps an outline?
 - Highlight winning five-in-a-row

+### Associating users with games

+- Only store the (anonymous) user ID on each game
+- Store users in Firebase, pull on the backend using the service account
+- Gel each users' data and the games on the front-end.
+Easier than trying to integrate it with the lobby API.

 ### Options for game